AnomalousSA/Bootpresswp/bootpresswp/readme.txt

 Installation using "Add New Theme"
 1. From your Admin UI (Dashboard), use the menu to select Themes -> Add New
-2. Search for 'purecsspress'
+2. Search for 'bootpresswp child theme'
 3. Click the 'Install' button to open the theme's repository listing
 4. Click the 'Install' button

 Activation and Use
 1. Activate the Theme through the 'Themes' menu in WordPress
-2. See Appearance -> Purecss Press Options for Theme Options
+2. See Appearance -> Bootpresswp Press Options for Theme Options

 == DOCUMENTATION ==